Cave hyena: Interactions

 Kills partially processed by Neanderthals and then by cave hyenas indicate that hyenas would occasionally steal Neanderthal kills; further, cave hyenas and Neanderthals competed for cave sites.
 Many caves show alternating occupations by hyenas and Neanderthals.
-There is fossil evidence of humans in Middle Pleistocene Europe butchering and presumably consuming hyenas.
-Cut marks found in a single second phalanx from the Late Pleistocene of Spain were suggested to be evidence of the Neanderthals extracting and using the pelt of cave hyenas, though this seems to be an opportunistic case due to no other human-modified hyena bones in the site; this record probably does not represent evidence of consumption, since the carnivore phalanges only have very scarce marrow resources and the bone was not broken for marrow extraction.
+There is fossil evidence of archaic humans, including Neanderthals, in Middle Pleistocene Europe butchering hyenas, likely for their pelts (as evidenced by cut marks on phalange bones, such as at the Navalmaíllo rock shelter in Spain, which would have been unlikely targets for meat butchery) and possibly for their meat, though such records are highly rare, even in comparison to other carnivores, being documented at maximum at only 13 sites in Western Europe.
+At least some of these sites may represent the result of opportunistic butchering of already dead hyenas rather than active confrontation.
+Early humans may have also made pendants from cave hyena teeth.
 At a number of cave hyena den sites, the remains of Neanderthals have been found showing evidence of having been gnawed on by the hyenas, this may be the result of cave hyenas scavenging Neanderthal burials, though some of these remains may also be the result of cave hyenas attacking and killing Neanderthals.